gaehlerm/SoftwareEngineering/README.md

 Even if I wanted this change, when looking at the code it is not quite clear if this is an improvement over the original code.
 We have removed some redundancy and use only one assert.
 On the other hand the redundancy was not that bad and the old code was very easy to understand, which is maybe even more important than removing the repeating code.
 This is a decision that takes human judgment and I'm still not sure which one is the better solution.

-## Component tests
+## Integration tests

-Component tests lie in between unit and acceptance tests with respect to both, size and execution time.
-Component tests only test one part of the whole software.
-A single library for instance.
-The public interface of the library under test is not connected to other libraries, but rather to fake or mock objects.
-These allow a library to be tested alone, without creating an end-to-end test.
+Integration tests lie in between unit and functional tests with respect to both, size and execution time.
+Integration tests only test the interaction of several pieces of code.
+The interaction os several libraries/modules for instance.
+The public interface of the libraries under test is not connected to other libraries, but rather to fake or mock objects.
+These allow a library to be tested alone, without creating an functional test.

-Component tests, at its own right, are just at least as important as acceptance tests.
-Component tests are different from acceptance tests as they use fakes and stubs to mimic the behavior of collaborating objects, while acceptance tests use the real objects.
+Integration tests, at its own right, are just at least as important as functional tests.
+Integration tests are different from functional tests as they use fakes and stubs to mimic the behavior of collaborating objects, while functional tests use the real objects.

-### Fakes

-A fake is a working implementation of the real object.
-It simulates the real behavior, though it does take some short cuts.
-For example a fake is an in-memory database instead of a real database.
-This is a very common use case for fakes.
-They are used to replace slow or expensive objects.

-### Mocks

-Unlike fakes, mocks don't have a working implementation of the real object.
-Opposite to a fake, a mock does not implement the real behavior.
-Instead it is a dummy object that has some predefined behavior, depending on the input arguments.
-For example a mock can be used to simulate a network connection.
-It will always return the same result, no matter what the input is.

-Of course, in theory fakes and mocks are not so difficult to understand.
-The problem lies once again in the reality.
-When should you use a fake or a mock?
-Or something completely different?
-Of course it would always be desirable to have a perfect fake that imitates the behavior of the real object.
-This, however, would take a huge amount of time to implement.
-Having a mock, on the other hand, is very easy to implement, but it is not as useful as a fake.
-Therefore you always have to make a tradeoff, what you actually need.
+// is there anything else to write here?

-## Acceptance tests
+## Functional tests

-Acceptance tests do what most people would intuitively expect from a test.
+Functional tests do what most people would intuitively expect from a test.
 Some marketing person, e.g. the Product Manager (PM), orders a new feature.
 He tells you, more or less exactly, what this feature should do and gives you some examples.
 The feature is complete once these examples can be executed with your software.
 As you don’t want to end up in the same situation as in the story in the previous chapter [chapter Testing] with the desperate manager, you write automated tests that cover the examples.
 This is a fairly good guarantee that the feature is still working, even if someone was changing the underlying code.
-So there is one thing you'll always do: for every new ticket you write an acceptance test.
+So there is one thing you'll always do: for every new ticket you write an functional test.

-If you publish some code examples as a documentation of your API, you should write an acceptance test for every single one of them.
+If you publish some code examples as a documentation of your API, you should write a functional test for every single one of them.
 There’s nothing more embarrassing than failing examples in your documentation.

-Acceptance tests are user centered.
+Functional tests are user centered.
 The user doesn’t know anything about the internals of the code.
 He has only the interfaces you give him: GUI, API, joystick, microphone, etc. And this is all he cares about.
 He wants to watch a YouTube video.
 He wants high image quality and a fast response time.
 He doesn’t care what kind of fancy algorithms the thousands of google employees developed to control all the server farms.

 Sounds good.
 But at the same time, it seems extremely difficult to write these tests?
 Testing a GUI or the input of a microphone sounds pretty hard.